 Take a break from the cerebral stuff for a moment, and absorb some of Steve Krug’s practical, common-sense advice about usability.
 You’ll be surprised how well this 20-year old book has aged (but you can also pick up the revised version from 2013).

 Design for Cognitive Bias

 It’s time to confront the invisible biases that shape the way we design for others, and the way others consume that design.
 This is a short, consumable introduction to a complex topic, so look into the Resources listed at the back to deepen your understanding.

 A good designer understands the basic human psychology, so read through and then bookmark this pocketbook guide to some of the most common UX concepts.
 If you’ve been designing for years, or just have a good eye, you may have intuited some of these ideas already.

 The Modes of Appeal

 Learning to write, and to write convincingly, is essential to becoming a better designer.
 That takes practice, so get a jump start by learning Aristotle’s three elements of rhetorical appeal: Ethos, Pathos, and Logos.
-Yes, a little bit of ancient Greek philosophy is going to help you sharper H1s.
+Yes, a little bit of ancient Greek philosophy is going to help you write sharper H1s.
 It’s also going to inform how you develop design concepts, how you communicate with clients, and how you present your work.

 Lastly, it’s time for some nuts-and-bolts, tactical advice to improve your work.
 Design is about thinking, yes, but at the end of the day, the designer should be able create something something beautiful, accessible, and delightful with the flick of a wrist.
 The tips and tricks in this book are the kinds of things I tend to do without thinking, which sometimes makes it hard to teach to others.
 But Steve and Adam manage to do it.